gophertuts/go-basics/vendor-directory/README.md

 In this section we'll be talking about the `vendor` directory feature in Go.

-Since `Go 1.5`, the Go team decided to make our life easier and allow the community to develop package managers, so we all enjoy downloading and installing specific locked versions of software, without breaking our precious applications.
+Since `Go 1.5`, the Go team decided to make our life's easier and allowed the community to develop package managers, so we all enjoy downloading and installing specific locked versions of software, without breaking our precious applications.

-By the end of this tutorial you will perfectly know what the `vendor` directory is Go and how to make use of it.
+By the end of this tutorial you will perfectly know what the `vendor` directory is in Go and how to make use of it.

 ## Medium version 📖